-The required written test shall be a summary of the minimal contents and is a mean to ensure a high level of quality.
-This test shall demonstrate the knowledge and appropriate integration of the contents described above.
+The required written test shall be a summary of the minimum contents of this curriculum.
+It shall be a tool for evaluating sufficient know-how acquisition at the completion of the training.
+In particular the cognitive integration of the contents described above.

 The written testing is to be designed by the fellow member trainer and is expected to match his/her training emphasis.
 Written tests are to be stored for at least three years following testing.
 For reasons of quality ensurance, IANLP (or personel entrusted by IANLP) has the right to request that this documention is sent to IANLP for review.

 There shall be a practical testing period at the end of NLP Trainer training.
 The fellow member trainer is free to design this practical testing to demonstrate the fulfillment of the criteria required for certification.